top of page

 Falling Tree in the Woods

-I’ve been blogging and doing social media for almost two years.
+I’ve been blogging and doing social media for ten years.
 For a long time, nobody knew I was doing it.
 That’s okay, because I built a backlog of content.
 Now, as I gain traction, when somebody checks out my profile and site, they see a steady volume of work.
-They know this is not a dead end of stale content.
+They know this is not a dead end or stale content.
 I’m still not famous.
 I still don’t have my book done.
 But the pieces are in place and there are people who know I exist and will help spread the word, because I worked on contributing to writers groups and fan groups.

 Catch up on the rest of my Author Platform series at https://www.klforslund.com/authorplatform